3 Ways to Replace Spaces Between Characters in Excel Text Strings

 You can also create a formula and use the SUBSTITUTE function to replace spaces in text strings.

-=SUBSTITUTE(cell containing the data you want to replace, the value you want to remove, the value you want to use as a replacement)
+=SUBSTITUTE(cell containing the data you want to replace, the value you want to remove, the value you want to use as a replacement, instance if required)

 Text must appear in quotation marks or double quotes.